Overall New Zealand Scholarship results 2019

 Outstanding Scholar Awards

-$5,000 each year for three years (for the top 40–60 students) as long as they maintain at least a "B" grade average in tertiary studies
+$5,000 each year for 3 years for the top 40 to 60 students as long as they maintain at least a B grade average in tertiary studies

-A minimum of three Scholarships with two or three at "Outstanding" level, or at least five Scholarships with one at "Outstanding" level.
+A minimum of 3 Scholarships with 2 or 3 at Outstanding level, or at least 5 Scholarships with 1 at Outstanding level.

 58